Fantrainer in 1/72 scale: kit modelling report of the AVIS kit

 This completed this neat looking Fantrainer model.
 A nice addition to the World Air Forces collection.

 The Thailand Air Force ("Kong Thap Akat Thai") was established very early in 1913 when Thailand was known as Siam.
-From 1939 the name Thailand was used and after the second world war ended some American aircraft were put in service.
-During the Vietnam war also the air force was re-enforced and also some USAF aircraft operated from Thai bases and the Thai air force used thus variety of aircraft over the years.
-In the 1980s Fantrainers were ordered and locally produced and F-5E fighters and F-5T trainers and various transports were also operated.
-The L-39ZA was also procured in the 1990's.
-Current fighter aircraft are modern Saab Gripens and F-16's.
+From France some Breguets and Nieuport biplanes were acquired.
+In the 1930s over 70 Curtiss Hawks and over 100 Corsair V.93 were used.
+From 1939 the name Thailand was used and after the second world war ended some American second hand aircraft were put in service like the Bearcat.
+But also trainers like the AT-6, Chipmunk and Tigermoth.
+From 1957 some T-33 jets were supplied under MDAP with transports like the C-47, C-54 and C-123.
+During the Vietnam war also the air force was re-enforced.
+Some 30 F-84 and over 50 F-86F Sabres were used followed by F-5A/B. Some USAF aircraft operated from Thai bases.
+In the 1980s Fantrainers were ordered and locally produced and F-5E fighters and F-5T trainers followed from 1988 by F-16A/B. Various transports were also operated including from 1980 C-130 and from 1982 some 19 GAF Nomad.
+The L-39ZA was also procured in the 1990's along with PC-9's and from 2000 some 20 Alphajets.
+Current fighter aircraft are dozen modern Saab Gripens and still F-16's.

 ... and set in a scenery....